-Stanford University is a private research university in Stanford, California, where I am a rising sophomore.
+Stanford University is a private research university in Stanford, California, where I am a rising junior.
 Admitting its first students in 1891 as a coeducational and nondenominational institution, Stanford started as a memorial to Leland Stanford Jr. on an 8,180-acre Palo Alto stock farm.
 It is a place that inspires me to best myself and pursue excellence, not for the sake of excellence itself, but for the benefit of humanity.
 Founding President David Starr Jordan aimed for the university to be affordable, to produce cultured and useful graduates, and to teach both the traditional liberal arts and technology and engineering.
 Moreover, it is a place where kindness, friendliness, and overall respect for every person on campus are all key components to how we exchange ideas with one another.
-During this coming term, I hope to get acclimated to the community by participating in student life along with acquiring the tools of critical inquiry through my classes.
+Throughout the terms, I hope to get more acclimated to the community and acquire the tools of critical inquiry through my classes.
 In this way, I will have the opportunity to engage with diverse topics and fundamental questions with real-world problem-solving skills.

 Gosh, I’m thinking back to November 2018.
 A classmate of mine had recommended a mysterious show called Dreamboy.
 One weekend, I had a regatta in Skokie, Illinois, and in the freezing temperatures, I really just had my rowing uniform, a windbreaker, and a blanket my mom had brought me from Walmart.
 I put my headphones on and transported myself to another world.
 The ethereal score is enough of a reason to listen to it—and do expect its intrigue, pacing, and style to draw you in—but the storytelling style made me feel like I was five again.
 In a good way, that is.
 There’s something about that all-consuming, otherworldly curiosity when you know there’s an answer out there but you don’t yet have it.
 When so many questions can be answered—or appeased—by the Internet, I have to wonder what more podcasts like this would do for us as a culture.
 Some other notable mentions (off the top of my head) include Preach, Becoming Wise, The Black Tapes, S-Town, and The Edge of Sleep.